VishnupriyaThammina/NodeBasics/ReadMe.md

 //The global object in node

-in browser window object is the browsers global object not required to say window.setTimeout we can do it directly setTimeout
+ window object is the browser's global object not required to say window.setTimeout we can do it directly setTimeout